paaniwater/DSAI-Project/README.md

 <h1>Overview</h1>

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on a [bankruptcy dataset](https://github.com/paaniwater/DSAI-Project/blob/main/bankruptcy.csv) obtained from kaggle, obtained from the Taiwan Economic Journal (1999–2009).

+<h1>Video Presentation</h1>
 The video presentation can be found [here](https://youtu.be/so_m5sz5qFo).

+<h1>Presentation Slides</h1>

+The slides can be found [here](https://github.com/paaniwater/DSAI-Project/blob/main/DSAI_Presentation_BankruptcyAnalysis.pdf).

 <h1>The Problem</h1>